nakullondhe/airtribe/README.md

 ```

 ## Description
-This is an api based application and provides three operations.
+This is an api based application and provides 5 operations.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/802be9a412212cd0c6ce)